Israel Putnam Monument: Dedication

 The monument was dedicated in a ceremony on June 14, 1888.
 The ceremony began with an invocation prayer given by the Reverend Timothy Dwight V, after which the band present played "Hail, Columbia".
-Afterwards, wonument committee member Morris Seymour gave a speech introducing the statue, at the end of which it was unveiled by John D. Putnam, a descendant of Israel's.
+Afterwards, monument committee member Morris Seymour gave a speech introducing the statue, at the end of which it was unveiled by John D. Putnam, a descendant of Israel's.
 A speech was then given by Connecticut Governor Phineas C. Lounsbury, who accepted the statue on behalf of the state.
 The band then played "The Star-Spangled Banner", following which Professor Charles F. Johnson of the Trinity College in Hartford read a poem.
 Committee member Henry C. Robinson then gave a memorial address in honor of Putnam, followed by a playing of "America" and a military review by the governor of several military organizations that had attended the ceremony.
 At the end of the ceremony, Rhode Island Governor Royal C. Taft gave a speech in honor of those who fought in the American Revolution, while William H. Putnam (Israel's last living grandson), Gerhardt, and Marlor were invited onto the stage and applauded by the crowd.